ryangray/quickfont/README.md

-    a and z    Move edit cursor up and down k and l    Move edit cursor left and right space      Toggle bit on/off
+    a and z    Move edit cursor up and down k and l    Move edit cursor left and right
+    Arrow keys Also for edit cursor movement space      Toggle bit on/off
-    5 and 8    Change preview box color
+    5 and 8    Change preview box background color
+    6 and 7    Change preview box foreground color
     0          Clear all bits (with confirmation)
-    r          Copy bits from the ROM character (with confirmation) c          Cancel edits and go to view mode
+    r          Copy bits from the ROM character with confirmation R		   Copy bits from the ROM character without confirmation c          Cancel edits and go to view mode
     Enter      Save edits and go to view mode